makersacademy/frontend-api-challenge/README.md

 The problem is that whenever displayPeeps() is called it just generates all the peeps without clearing the page of the previous peeps
 - [x] to pass this test I will need to create a method to clear all peeps from the page and make displayPeeps() call this method first before doing anything that way it can start with a clean page.

+now lets clear the message input
+- [x] lets create a test which fills the input field and clicks Add peep button and expects the input field value to be null

+The simplest way to empty the input field is to replace the text currently in the input field with a pair of quotes "" i.e an empty string
+- [x] create a method called clearInputField() which replaces the inputEl value with an empty string

+#### Linking the backend server

+Now we have the frontend set up to display and add new peeps, now lets introduce the backend server using a fetch command.
+Let start with fetching the peeps from the backend server and displaying them on our website.

+- [ ] To begin lets testdrive the creation of a ChitterApi class with a method to loadPeeps() from the backend make sure to mock fetch in this situation.